mlcohen/simple-webpack-module-federation-demonstration/README.md

 });
 ```

-If a module were to import functionality from other modules, Webpack would adjust the anonymous wrapper to pass in Webpack's `__webpack_require__` function.
+(If a module were to import functionality from other modules, Webpack would adjust the anonymous closure to pass in Webpack's `__webpack_require__` function.)

 For the entry file `main.js`, Webpack treats it a bit differently.
 First, the main module's code is placed at the very end of the bootstrap closure.
 Second, the main module's code is wrapped up in an anonymous closure but it is not provided any arguments.
-Instead is just directly access the `__webpack_require__` fucnction defined within the bootstrap closure.
+Instead is just directly accesses the `__webpack_require__` fucnction defined within the bootstrap closure.
 In the end we get the following:

 ```js
 (() => { // webpack's bootstrap closure